 Children, adolescents and teens express grief in different ways than adults.
 As an example, they tend to experience intense feelings of grief in shorter durations.
 Rather than remain sad or angry for an extended period of time children may transition back and forth from “seeming fine” to outwardly struggling.
 These different manifestations among children, adolescents, and teens may be difficult for adults to interpret.
 When grieving children engage in periods of laughter or play, adults may mistakenly believe the child is no longer grieving and therefore may not feel grief support is needed.

 The benefits of therapeutic services for youth

 Individual therapy and/or adolescent and teen support groups are proven and effective healing tools.
-Treatment focuses on reestablishing a sense of normalcy and combines playful activities with coping skills and a chance to express emotions in a supportive environment.
-Children, adolescents and teens learn how to reconnect and fit it while they have an opportunity to explore their thoughts without worrying about the surviving adults in their lives.
-Treatment increases self-esteem and self-confidence and can reduce long term negative behaviors such as acting out or engaging in self-harm or other unhealthy coping mechanisms.
+Treatment focuses on re-establishing a sense of normalcy and combines playful activities with coping skills and a chance to express emotions in a supportive environment.
+Children, adolescents, and teens learn how to reconnect and fit in while they have an opportunity to explore their thoughts without worrying about the surviving adults in their lives.
+Treatment increases self-esteem and self-confidence and can reduce long-term negative behaviors such as acting out or engaging in self-harm or other unhealthy coping mechanisms.

-As a grief therapist, I have specialized training and skills and substantial experience working with children, adolescents and teens who are grieving the death of a loved one.
-With individual therapy and/or support groups I am able to deliver age and developmental appropriate interventions and activities to help our youth heal, understand, accept and continue to thrive within their experience of death.
+As grief therapists, we have specialized training and skills and substantial experience working with children, adolescents, and teens who are grieving the death of a loved one.
+With individual therapy and/or support groups I am able to deliver age and developmentally appropriate interventions and activities to help our youth heal, understand, accept and continue to thrive within their experience of death.